tamirdavid/QRadar-Service-Check/README.md

 # Second step - use loop.sh
 You have to pass the collecorIps.txt file as a parameter.
-Loop going to check hostcontext service in every collector and write the result to hostcontext.txt After it happens, the script use runlog.pl script and generate logs in the QRadar system.
+Loop going to check hostcontext service in every collector and write the result to hostcontext.txt, you can monitor services as you want.
+After it happens, the script use runlog.pl script and generate logs in the QRadar system.

 # Third step - capture the logs